Table of Contents

 - The Brazilian labor code designates up to 15 consecutive days for sick leave, based on a medical report confirmation.
 Employers directly pay employees for the first 15 days of sick leave at their full salary.
 Any more sick days are paid by Brazil’s National Institute of Social Security (INSS).

-- Brazil’s federal, state, and municipal legislation set national and regional holidays, which are not included in the minimum paid leave entitlement but are taken in addition to annual leave.
-The following are national holidays recognized by Brazil:
+- Brazil’s federal, state, and municipal legislation set regional and national holidays, which are not included in the minimum paid leave entitlement but are taken in addition to annual leave.
+The following are national holidays in Brazil:

 - New Year’s Day (January 1)